FilipSzutkowski/hey-there/README.md

 ## Concepts

-- Handling a simple TCP listener
+- Handling a simple TCP listener.
-- Parsing and creating HTTP requests from scratch
+- Parsing and creating HTTP requests from scratch.
-- Serving static files
+- Serving static files.

-### Will be added
+- Multithreading for concurrent requests:

-- Multithreading for concurrent requests
+  - Thread pooling with a limited number of threads.
-- Error handling
+  - Message queue for sending jobs to thread workers.